 Filing an insurance claim – especially in “fault” insurance states – can be a long and complex process.
 Although a reliable insurance company won’t let your claim fall through the cracks, you may have missed an email notification or two.
 Instead of living with stress and uncertainty, pick up the phone and track down your claim to find out if there’s anything you need to do.

-Common Reasons Car Insurance Claims Are Denied
+What Are Some Common Reasons Why Car Insurance Claims Are Denied?

 1. You Missed Payments